eventEmitter/linkd/README.md

 ### Constructor

-Create an instance o the linked list
+Create an instance fo the linked list

     var list = new Linkd();